What Does A School Counselor Do?

 In these situations, we are required by law to report this information to parents and/or the appropriate agencies.

 Referral to the Counselor

 Parents, staff, and students can always let me know that they need to speak with me via phone, email or note, but this is a great way for parents and teachers to reach out to me if they have a concern and would like for me to meet with a student.
-The QR code is posted above and can help you quickly access the form by scanning the QR code with your camera.
-You may also access this form through this link:
+The QR codes posted below can help you quickly access the forms by scanning the QR code with your camera.
+You may also access the forms through the links below.

 Click here to access the school counseling referral form for teachers and staff.